 With the above reference states, $T_{cc\bar{n}\bar{s}}^{J=2}$ and $T_{cc\bar{s}\bar{s}}^{J=2}$, and the mass splittings in the CMI model, we can estimate the masses of strange partners of $cc\bar{n}\bar{n}$ states.
-The base structures for the calculation have been shown in Table \ref{table:Tccbases}.
-We list numerical results for all the $(cc\bar{n}\bar{s})$ and $(cc\bar{s}\bar{s})$ states in Table \ref{table:Tccpartners} where we also give the theoretical lower limits and upper limits for the tetraquark masses.
-Comparing the values in 4th, 5th, and 6th columns, it is obvious that our results with diquark-antiquark symmetry are slightly larger than the averages of the two limits, the same feature as the $cc\bar{n}\bar{n}$ case.
+The base structures for the calculation are presented in Table \ref{table:Tccbases}.
+We list the numerical results for all of the $(cc\bar{n}\bar{s})$ and $(cc\bar{s}\bar{s})$ states in Table \ref{table:Tccpartners}, where we also display the theoretical lower and upper limits for the tetraquark masses.
+Comparing the values in 4th, 5th, and 6th columns, it is obvious that our results with diquark-antiquark symmetry are slightly larger than the averages of the two limits, which is the same feature as in the $cc\bar{n}\bar{n}$ case.
 The relative positions for the $(cc\bar{n}\bar{s})$ and $(cc\bar{s}\bar{s})$ tetraquark states are illustrated in Fig. \ref{fig: ccns} and Fig. \ref{fig: ccss}, respectively.
-From the figure, similar to the $cc\bar{n}\bar{n}$ case, all the obtained doule-charm strange tetraquarks can decay through rearrangement mechanisms and no stable such states exist.
-This observation is different from that in Ref. \cite{Luo:2017eub} where the lowest $1^+$ $cc\bar{n}\bar{s}$ is stable.
+According to the figure, similar to the $cc\bar{n}\bar{n}$ case, all the obtained doule-charm strange tetraquarks can decay through rearrangement mechanisms, and no such stable states exist.
+This observation is different from that in Ref. \cite{Luo:2017eub}, where the lowest $1^+$ $cc\bar{n}\bar{s}$ is stable.